Schedule Sessions with Customized Timing for Each Participant

 3. Create and link a notification template to the baseline survey to get notified whenever a participant submits the baseline survey.
 This is essential to ensure the timely scheduling of sessions.

-4. To generate CSV files for upload, you can use tools like R, Python, Excel, or Google Sheets.
+4. Prepare your CSV file for upload.
+You can use tools like R, Python, Excel, or Google Sheets.
 For this example, we will use Google Sheets.
 Open your spreadsheet.
 Create two sheets.
 Let’s name the first one CSV and the second one Parameters.

-5. Define three parameters in the second sheet: Participant ID, Survey ID, and Surgery Date.
-You can set some values for them.
+5. Define parameters.
+In the Parameters sheet, set up values for Participant ID, Survey ID, and Surgery Date.

-• For the scheduled_time column, use this formula to generate a readable date and time string in the required YYYY-MM-DD HH:MM:SS format:
+• scheduled_time: Use the following formula to generate the required YYYY-MM-DD HH:MM:SS format:

 =TEXT(DATE(YEAR(Parameters!$B$3), MONTH(Parameters!$B$3), DAY(Parameters!$B$3) + (ROW() - 1)) + TIME(9, 0, 0), "yyyy-mm-dd hh:mm:ss")